AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 2. The software that uses \alib_expressions_nl usually exposes an own interface/API, either
    - to other parts of the same software, or
    - to other software - in case that this 2nd level is a library itself.
-3. The "end user" that uses a software of course does not know about any software interface or API.
+3. The "end user" that uses software of course does not know about any software interface or API.
 What she needs to know is just the syntax of expressions strings that she can pass into the software!

-The goal should be that on the 2nd level, the API of the 1st level (which is this \alib_expressions_nl library), is \b not visible any more.<br>
+The goal should be that on the 2nd level, the API of the 1st level (which is this \alib_expressions_nl library), is \b not visible anymore.<br>
 Well, and with the simple skeleton code above, this goal is already achieved!

  \I{################################################################################################}